the-nasirkhan/Data-Science-Projects/README.md

-# This Repository For Data Science Projects
+# This Repository For Machine Learning Projects